dotnet/docs-maui/docs/fundamentals/localization.md

 </PropertyGroup>
 ```

-If an image is not present for a particular language, Mac Catalyst will fall back to the default native language folder and load the image from there.
+If an image is not present for a particular language, Mac Catalyst falls back to the default native language folder and loads the image from there.

 ### Windows